bnmosria/PaginatorAdapter/README.md

-# Zend-Doctrine Paginator-Adapter
+# Laminas to Doctrine Paginator-Adapter

 ## Description

-A Zend Framework Module that provides pagination capabilities using doctrine and zend-framework paginators
+A Laminas Framework Module formerly Zend Framework that provides pagination capabilities using doctrine and zend paginator

 ## Installation